Trump's trade deal with China won't save the global economy - Local News 8

 The Trump administration’s trade skirmish with China appears to have reached a reprieve.
 That’s something the world’s economy, which has been badly damaged in the trade war, should welcome.
 But the global economy still faces significant growth challenges in 2020.

-Economists at the World Bank are forecasting worldwide growth of between 0.1% and 2.5% this year, as both trade and investments recover slowly from the shock of last year’s US-China trade war.
+Economists at the World Bank are forecasting worldwide growth of 2.5% this year, up 0.1 percentage point from a year earlier, as both trade and investments recover slowly from the shock of last year’s US-China trade war.

 Even so, that is still below the world economy’s trend rate of 3%, leaving it in a so-called growth recession.

-Note: Correction: An earlier version of this report incorrectly stated the World Bank’s global growth forecast